Step One: Create a Trip

 The first haunting of the lighthouse occurred in the spring of 1976, when a caretaker reported a loud noise that sounded like footsteps coming down the tower’s staircase, continuing through the living room, kitchen, and ending with a “click” as the kitchen door closed.
 In the summer of 1979, during the renovation process, tools began disappearing and ending up in unlikely places.
 Visitors who spent the night said their beds would sometimes shake as if by a mighty unseen pair of hands.
 Many believe this was the ghost of keeper Williams.

-The lighthouse is open to the public when caretaker is present.
+The lighthouse is open to the public by special arrangement.
 It is reachable by private boat and there is limited access by excursion boat.
-More information is available online or by calling 920- 868-1714.

 The Pottawatomie Lighthouse is located on Rock Island, off the northern tip of Door County, is the state’s oldest lighthouse.
 It was built in 1836 and was replaced in 1858.
 The original keeper was David Corbin, who is buried on the island.
 In 1994, a renovation project was completed.
 The lighthouse has been restored as a live-in museum to what it was in 1910.
 Docents live in the lighthouse from Memorial Day through Columbus Day each year, giving daily tours.